Dog Fleas and Ticks

 What are the treatment options for ticks in dogs?

 There are both oral and topical tick preventatives for dogs on the market.
-Some of these are administered monthly and some every 3 months.
+Some of these are administered monthly and every three months.
 If you are interested in picking up some tick prevention for your dog, please call the clinic and one of our wonderful staff members would be happy to explain your options and help you decide which one is best for your current situation.
 Please note: most liquid tick preventions are toxic to cats in their “wet” form.
 Once applied and allowed to dry for 24 hours your dog and cat can resume their normal interactions as before.
 If you have any concerns about the potential effects on your cat, please contact your veterinarian before you apply the dose to your dog to make sure it is safe.